duggaraju/gstreamer-iotedge-rs/README.md

 Read here(https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-modules) for more information about How Azure IOT edge modules work.

 The module can run any gstreamer pipeline that you pass in as part of the module twin settings.
-Apart from that it has web server so you can playback DASH/HLS.A websocket server so you can do web RTC playback.
-An RTSP server to do RTSP playback all integrated together.
+Apart from that, it has web server so you can playback DASH/HLS streams, a websocket server so you can do web RTC playback, an RTSP server to do RTSP playback all integrated together.

 # Running a pipeline.